 BriAnna Rosen (b.
 1989, she/her) is an artist and curator based in Portland, Oregon exploring the poetics of politics and spectacle with installation, video, and publications.
 Currently, Rosen works as a co-director and curator for Fuller Rosen Gallery alongside her partner EM Fuller.
-Fuller Rosen Gallery is located inside the Ford Building at 2505 SE 11th Ave Suite 106, Portland, OR 97202.
+Fuller Rosen Gallery is located at 1928 NW Lovejoy Street, Portland, OR 97209 and is an ADA accesssible space.

 Rosen completed her BA in Film and Video Production in 2012 at Pacific University graduating summa cum laude.
 Rosen then finished the MFA in Visual Studies program at Pacific Northwest College of Art in 2016 and received the thesis award for A Freestyle Artist: Sociopolitical Art in Five Interventions.
 From 2016 - 2018, Rosen co-founded and managed Killjoy Collective, an artist-run space in the Troy Laundry Studios in southeast Portland.